 With appropriate framework and beams incorporated within, it was estimated to weigh close to 350 lb when completed.
 Meanwhile, the hulls were prepared for final assembly into a catamaran configuration.
 Fore and aft main bulkheads and robust sheer clamps with maximum gluing area were installed.
 The hulls were then set in their proper location for joining, and a trial dry fit with the deck took place.
 When a proper fit was assured, we did a massive one-shot gluing operation with our slowest setting Pro-Set® Adhesive1.

-Weight placement, we learned long ago on our sailboats, is all important to maximize the efficiency of displacement hulls.
+Weight placement, we learned long ago on our sailboats, is all-important to maximize the efficiency of displacement hulls.
 We began by placing the engines forward of the transoms by 4’6″.
 The steering station, fuel tank, battery, and storage were also placed well forward, and the anticipated weight was carefully balanced over Newick’s designed waterline.
-We chose an 18 gallon tank to give us reasonable cruising range.
+We chose an 18-gallon tank to give us a reasonable cruising range.
 Fully fueled, it weighed just under 200 lb.